 Adventures Travel Vietnam offers the best private custom deluxe Hanoi Shore Excursions for all valued cruise ship passengers from Halong Bay/Hanoi (Cai Lan) Cruise Port, Vietnam.
 We have been highly recommended by many customers on Tripadvisor, Cruise Critic and Private Guides.
 Join our Hanoi Shore Excursions, you not only have a chance to explore all the beauties and hidden charms of Halong Bay, also enjoy various delicious speacialities and understand more Vietnam history and cultures.
 We guarantee a local perspective that will give you and your family a once in a lifetime experience.

 Please check out recommended Vietnam Shore Excursions, if you do not find any suitable itinerary, please contact our Vietnam travel experts.
-We will help you tailor a unique shore excursion to Vietnam that is exclusively for you.
+We will help you tailor a unique hanoi shore excursions to Vietnam that is exclusively for you.

 Da Nang is a coastal city in central Vietnam known for its sandy beaches and history as a French colonial port.
 It’s a popular base for visiting the inland Bà Nà hills, located to the west of the city.
 Here the Hải Vân Pass has views of Da Nang Bay and the Marble Mountains, 5 limestone outcrops that are home to pagodas and caves containing Buddhist shrines.